HON95/configs/README.md

-# Scripts
+# Miscellaneous Scripts
-Some scripts I might need again sometime
+For some misc. scripts in particular.